Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Physics-informed GPR for incompressible flows in aerodynamics

-Now we present our approach of modelling an incompressible fluid flow in the setting of the previous section.
-The main ingredient is to model the velocity stream function $\vstream$ as a scalar GP with a prior definition that includes the slip boundary condition on $\curveD$ and the divergence-free condition on $\DomG$.
+We now outline the GP framework to model flow fields while accounting for the divergence-free and boundary conditions continuously.
+A natural choice is to model the velocity stream function $\vstream$ as a scalar GP with a prior definition that includes the slip boundary condition on $\curveD$ and the divergence-free condition within $\DomG$.

-More precisely, we consider an arbitrary GP $\ZGP$ indexed on the spatial domain $\DomG$ with a covariance kernel $\G$ belonging to $\C^3(\DomG\times\DomG)$.
+More precisely, we consider an arbitrary GP $\ZGP$ indexed on the spatial domain $\DomG$ with a covariance kernel $\G$.
 Since the profile boundary $\curveD$ is a compact set inside $\DomG$, we model $\vstream$ by a BCGP defined from this base GP $\ZGP$.
-That is, we consider $\vstream = \ZGPobstacle \sim\GP(0,\Gobstacle)$ as the BCGP associated to $\ZGP$ through the procedure of Proposition \eqref{Prop_1}, for $\Gobstacle$ being the constrained kernel defined in \eref{eq_2i}.
+That is, we consider $\vstream = \ZGPobstacle \sim\GP(0,\Gobstacle)$ as the BCGP associated to $\ZGP$ through the procedure of Proposition \ref{Prop_1}, for $\Gobstacle$ being the constrained kernel defined in \eref{eq_2i}.
 It follows that the flow velocity can be modelled as the zero-mean vector-valued GP:

 with a matrix-valued covariance function $\Kobstacle:\DomG\times\DomG\to\Mat_2(\R)$ defined as: